 The Pandemic Effect

 With so much uncertainty, unemployment claims have been spiking, especially in the areas hit the hardest by COVID-19.
 The director of the labor bureau in NY reported that the unemployment benefits hotline received 7.8 million calls last week.
-They are facing a massive backlog of claims by bartenders, waitresses, and other service industries that are concerned about how long they will be unable to work due to the pandemic and how they plan to cover rent.
+They are facing a massive backlog of claims by bartenders, waitresses, and other service industries concerned about how long they will be unable to work due to the pandemic and how they plan to cover rent.

 This isn’t the first time a pandemic has caused a crisis.
 During the 1918 Influenza Pandemic, tens of thousands died, and millions were affected.
-A research report called Economic Effects of the 1918 Influenza Pandemic, written by Thomas Garrett, Economist for Federal Reserve Bank of St. Louis in 2007, recalls the way people became unemployed following the flu outbreak.
-In eerie detail, it nearly mimics the COVID-19 pandemic that we are dealing with today.
+A research report called Economic Effects of the 1918 Influenza Pandemic, written by Thomas Garrett, Economist for Federal Reserve Bank of St. Louis in 2007, recalls how people became unemployed following the flu outbreak.
+In eerie detail, it nearly mimics the COVID-19 pandemic we are dealing with today.

 You also see a trend of conditional applicants.
-These are people who previously suffered from underlying health problems but would prefer to continue to work, so they put off whatever surgeries or other treatment plans their doctors have been recommending.
-These applicants would most likely qualify for benefits and now have decided it’s time to file since they are unable to work for other reasons.
+These people previously suffered from underlying health problems but would prefer to continue working, so they put off whatever surgeries or other treatment plans their doctors have recommended.
+These applicants would most likely qualify for benefits and now have decided it’s time to file since they cannot work for other reasons.

 However, the claims process is long and tedious.
 Data shows a high level of claims denied, which is interpreted as correlating to the high number of workers applying.
 Many applicants abandon the process and return to the workforce because of the strict application process and no work policies.